 We work hard to add value to agricultural lands in regions where we source crops, to complement the good work that farmers are already doing.

-Restoring major rivers in the US
+Restoring major rivers in the United States

 The Wabash River, which flows through agricultural lands in Indiana and Illinois, contributes 1% of the water volume and 11% of the nutrients that flow into the Mississippi River.
 The Nature Conservancy (TNC), together with farmers, government conservation agencies and Nestlé Purina, is reconnecting the Wabash River with its floodplain at key junctures to slow the flow of the river and capture nutrients and sediment.
 This is resulting in cleaner water flowing into the Mississippi.